John Darling and Son

 John Darling and Son was an Australian wheat merchant and flour milling company founded in Adelaide, South Australia, for many years the largest in Australia.

-It was founded by John Darling Sr. (1831–1905), a businessman of Scottish origin, and Member of Parliament for 25 years.
-He was succeeded by his eldest son, John Darling, Jr. (1852–1914), also a Member of Parliament, then by Harold Gordon Darling.
+It was founded by John Darling Sr. (1831–1905), a businessman of Scottish origin, and his eldest son, John Darling, Jr. (1852–1914), and then by Harold Gordon Darling.
 It was registered as a private company in Victoria in 1953 with three directors: Norman Darling, Leonard Darling, and Leonard Gordon Darling.